Chapter 17.46

 17.46.030 Application.

-B. These provisions are to be applied in conjunction with the provisions of the underlying zone.
-Where the provisions of the NR overlay zone conflict with those of the underlying zone, the more restrictive provisions must be applied.
+A. The provisions of this chapter are to be applied in conjunction with the provisions of the underlying zone.
+Where the provisions of the natural resource overlay zone conflict with those of the underlying zone, the more restrictive provisions must be applied.

-C. Limitation on Extent of Significant Riparian Areas.
+B. Limitation on Extent of Significant Riparian Areas.
 The significant riparian area extends a certain distance upland from the ordinary high water mark and includes everything within the area between the ordinary high water mark and the upper edge of the significant riparian area, to a maximum distance of 50 feet.
 If the area of transition extends less than 50 feet from the ordinary high water mark, then the significant riparian area will be less than 50 feet in width.
-The significant riparian area may be more than 50 feet if the significant riparian area is adjacent to a significant wetland, in which case the maximum 50-foot distance is to be measured from the upland edge of the wetland.
-If it is necessary, for purposes of an application, to determine the extent of a significant riparian area, the property owner is responsible for having a qualified professional conduct a delineation to determine the significant riparian area boundaries.
+The significant riparian area may be more than 50 feet if the significant riparian area is adjacent to a significant wetland or wetland, in which case the maximum 50-foot distance is to be measured from the upland edge of the wetland or significant wetland.
+If it is necessary, for purposes of an application, to determine the extent of a significant riparian area, the property owner is responsible for having a qualified professional conduct a delineation to determine the riparian area or significant riparian area boundaries.
 (Ord.
+2022-15 § 28; Ord.
 2004-05 § 3; Ord.
 2000-11 § 6; Ord.
 84-2 § 3.111(3))

 17.46.040 Uses allowed.